Communication-Efficient Distributed Online Nonconvex Optimization with Time-Varying Constraints: Abstract

 \section{Abstract}

-This paper considers distributed online nonconvex optimization with time-varying inequality constraints over a network of agents, where the nonconvex local loss and convex local constraint functions can vary arbitrarily across iterations, and the information of them is privately revealed to each agent at each iteration.
-For a uniformly jointly strongly connected time-varying directed graph, we propose two distributed bandit online primal--dual algorithm with compressed communication to efficiently utilize communication resources in the one-point and two-point bandit feedback settings, respectively.
-In nonconvex optimization, finding a globally optimal decision is often NP-hard.
-As a result, the standard regret metric used in online convex optimization becomes inapplicable.
+This paper considers distributed online nonconvex optimization with time-varying inequality constraints, where the nonconvex local loss and convex local constraint functions can vary arbitrarily across iterations.
+For a time-varying directed graph, we propose two distributed bandit online primal--dual algorithms with compressed communication to efficiently utilize communication resources in the one-point and two-point bandit feedback settings, respectively.
 To measure the performance of the proposed algorithms, we use a network regret metric grounded in the first-order optimality condition associated with the variational inequality.
 We show that the compressed algorithm with one-point bandit feedback establishes an $\mathcal{O}( {{T^{\theta _1}}} )$ network regret bound and an $\mathcal{O}( {T^{7/4 - {\theta _1}}} )$ network cumulative constraint violation bound, where $T$ is the number of iterations and ${\theta _1} \in ( {3/4,5/6} ]$ is a user-defined trade-off parameter.
-When Slater’s condition holds (i.e, there is a point that strictly satisfies the inequality constraints at all iterations), the network cumulative constraint violation bound is reduced to $\mathcal{O}( {T^{5/2 - 2{\theta _1}}} )$.
+When Slater’s condition holds, the network cumulative constraint violation bound is reduced to $\mathcal{O}( {T^{5/2 - 2{\theta _1}}} )$.
 In addition, we show that the compressed algorithm with two-point bandit feedback establishes an $\mathcal{O}( {{T^{\max \{ {1 - {\theta _1},{\theta _1}} \}}}} )$ network regret and an $\mathcal{O}( {T^{1 - {\theta _1}/2}} )$ network cumulative constraint violation bounds, where ${\theta _1} \in ( {0,1} )$.
 Moreover, the network cumulative constraint violation bound is reduced to $\mathcal{O}( {T^{1 - {\theta _1}}} )$ under Slater’s condition.
-The bounds are comparable to the state-of-the-art results established by existing distributed online algorithms with perfect communication for distributed online convex optimization with inequality constraints.
-To the best of our knowledge, this paper is among the first to establish network cumulative constraint violation bounds for distributed online nonconvex optimization with inequality constraints, without and with Slater’s condition.
 Finally, a simulation example is presented to validate the theoretical results.